A Story About Songwriting & the Human Spirit

 (5/5) “Authentic and inspiring.
 Thank you for your courage to share your powerful story.” – Plamena Todorova, London, Audience Club

+“Her spoken anecdotes of her life in and out of show business are told with wit and honesty.
+Refreshingly (and rarely!) that honesty has charm and delicacy, whether she’s making you laugh or cry.
 ‘The Pass’ is one woman’s reflection of a life in the music business, told through her wonderful music with humour and wisdom.
 It makes a bloody good evening.
-Go see it!” – by Jessica Sully, Indie Journalist/Author
+Go see it!” – Jessica Sully, Indie Journalist/Author

 Press NYC: What drew Marsa to music in the first place?
 “I was always musical,” she says.
 “My brother got a drum set for Christmas one year and I just started playing it.
 Same with the piano.
 I had both the instinct and the inclination.
 And my mother really pushed me.
 I think she had been overshadowed by her siblings growing up, so she put her energy into me.
 I was singing, taking acting classes and I landed my first professional gig in musical theater at age eight.” – West View News interview, Michael D. Minichiello